MicroEJ/docs/Tutorials/tutorialMicroUIAndThreading.rst

 On MicroEJ there are two threads that handle the application, ``DisplayPump`` and ``InputPump``.

-The user can add more Threads if needed
+The user can add more Threads if needed.

-#. ``DisplayPump`` is a thread responsible for
+#. ``DisplayPump`` is a thread responsible for:

     - managing the events;
     - doing the validation (layout) of the widgets;